ktorio/ktor-documentation/topics/https-redirect.md

 The `HttpsRedirect` plugin (previously known as feature) will make all the affected HTTP calls perform a redirect to its HTTPS counterpart before processing the call.

-By default the redirection is a `301 Moved Permanently`, but it can be configured to be a `302 Found` redirect.
+By default, the redirection is a `301 Moved Permanently`, but it can be configured to be a `302 Found` redirect.